Destiny 2 Season of the Risen weapons: What are the best weapons?

 While the Exotic Dead Messenger from this season is excellent, if you want to free your exotic slot, this is a great choice.
 It also brings the spirit of cult-favorite solar wave frame Martyr’s Retribution back from its grave.

-In terms of what roll you want, Autoloading or Feeding Frenzy or Golden Tricorn will do wonders.
+In terms of what roll you want, Autoloading or Feeding Frenzy with Frenzy or Golden Tricorn will do wonders.

 Recurrent Impact Machine Gun